mikemcbride/dotfiles/README.md

 curl -L https://raw.githubusercontent.com/mmcbride1007/dotfiles/master/setup.sh | sh
 ```

-### Additional App Setup
+### Additional Setup

-This part is mostly just for me to remember what I still need to download.
+This section is mostly just for me to remember what I still need to download/setup after running the install script.

 Here are some apps that aren't available for download via Homebrew cask (yet) that you'll currently need to download manually: